bluedynamics/agx.sphinx/docs/source/start/hello_world.rst

 value.

 UML2 does not support multi valued tagged values.
-In case where enumerations are needed, value is seperated by comma.
+In case where enumerations are needed, value is separated by comma.
 Refer to **Users Documentation** for details.

 .. image:: ../_static/helloworld_indigo_define_tagged_values.png